Amitabh-DevOps/Deployment-Strategies-kubernetes/Blue-green-deployment/README.md

     http://<Your_Instance_Public_Ip>:30001
     ```

-- Reload the webpage, you will see `with footer online web page` this time.
+- Reload the webpage, you will see `with footer online web page` this time at NodePort 30001.
 This means you have successfully switched traffic from a blue environment to a green environment.

     ![image](https://github.com/user-attachments/assets/7c400f73-adbe-4bc6-b54b-a87035611c2c)